 Dust mites and bed bugs don’t like wool as they prefer hot, humid climates that are more common with synthetics and down.
 Dust mites are the major cause of allergy and asthma suffering.

 Wool Is Mildew Resistant

 Since mold is another major cause of allergies, it is good to know that wool is also naturally resistant to mildew.
 Wool fibers have a natural water-wicking property that prevents moisture from being retained in the fabric.
 Besides keeping the skin dry, this quality also naturally inhibits mildew.
-Wool also has natural anti-microbial properties, because bacteria tends to be attracted to smooth positively charged surfaces like those of synthetic fibers rather than the scaly, neutrally charged surface of Wool fiber.
+Wool also has natural anti-microbial properties, because bacteria tend to be attracted to smooth positively charged surfaces like those of synthetic fibers rather than the scaly, neutrally charged surface of the Wool fiber.

 In addition to switching over to pure wool bedding, here are some other ideas of how you can minimize allergies this springtime:

 - Remove carpets and upholstered furniture where possible.